-These systems are street level urban bioretention that take water from impervious surfaces such as roadways, sidewalks and plazas.
+These are urban bioretentions located along the street that take water from impervious surfaces such as roadways, sidewalks and plazas.
 No trees are permitted in these systems due to concerns about stability and longevity.
 Underdrains must discharge to the storm sewer network.